KyussCaesar/compsys726-asou651/README.md

 Rust is one of my favourite languages, because it lets you write code that competes with C/C++ for speed, but is memory-safe *without a garbage collector*.
+It also provides a lot of high-level features which make it feel a little bit like programming in Python sometimes.
 Rust makes use of compile-time checks to remove the three most common bugs in C/C++ code:

 * Use-after-free.
 * Double-free.